CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Terra/Terra.md

 ### The Sun and The Radiant Cycle

 The radiant Sun of Terra exhibits a mesmerizing cycle of colors.
 It initiates its celestial journey with a gentle warmth, casting a luminous yellowish glow upon the land.
 As the cycle progresses, the Sun transitions into captivating shades of orange and red, illuminating the sky with an enchanting radiance.
 Gradually, it grows in size, commanding a more prominent presence above Terra.
 At the culmination of its cycle, a magnificent burst of light emanates, drawing the star back together and restoring its initial warm yellow hue.
-This enitre process is known as the Radiant Cycle, and Although the exact duration of this cycle varies, it typically occurs every 3-5 months.
+This enitre process is known as the Radiant Cycle, and Although the exact duration of this cycle varies, it typically occurs every 3-5 months, which Solar astrologers try to predict.

 ### The Continent